apache/pulsar-site/docs/concepts-broker-load-balancing-features.md

 - To learn essential fundamentals, see [Broker load balancing | Concepts](./concepts-broker-load-balancing-concepts.md).

 - To review various versions of broker load balancers, see [Broker load balancing | Types](./concepts-broker-load-balancing-types.md).

+- To migrate one broker load balancer type to another, see [Broker load balancing | Migration](./concepts-broker-load-balancing-migration.md).